asatuten/SDCStatsv2/README.md

 The homepage now renders a scoreboard for each team, similar to popular match history sites.
 Player names, champion icons, K/D/A, creep score and item builds are shown in tables after the match data is fetched.

+There is also a Player Lookup page at `/player` where you can enter a region and a Riot ID (`name#TAG`).
+The app fetches the last 10 games for that player and displays basic stats for each match.